You already know your child is gifted. Help them prove it.

 After the showcase

-"What do you want to build next?
-What would you do differently?"
+"What do you want to build next?"

 Anytime

-"Where did you see your talent show up this week β€” outside of the program?"
+"Where did you see your talent show up this week?"

 The big one

-"Who could use what you're good at?
-Who could you build something for?"
+"Who could use what you're good at?"

-Parent voices
+Parent & community voices

-What parents are actually saying.
+What families are actually saying.

 Natasha

-Parent & Entrepreneur Β· Charlotte, NC
+Parent & Entrepreneur

 Parent questions